 I moved to Calgary via Nova Scotia and Atikameg in 1981.
 It was a move that would change the course of my life and so began my story of lifelong adult relationships.

-Fortunately for me I have had wonderful friendships in my life, so I knew how they could make a difference and sustain me.
-I have lifelong childhood friends from Nova Scotia who remain my dear friends today, even though I have been away for thirty-five years.
-We still make a point of seeing each other and celebrating our friendships every summer.
+Fortunately for me I have enjoyed wonderful friendships in my life, so I knew how they could make a difference and sustain me.
+I have lifelong childhood friends from Nova Scotia who remain my dear friends today.
+Even though I have been away for thirty-five years, we still make a point of seeing each other and celebrating our friendships every summer.

-Little did I know when I moved to Calgary, it would become my home or that I would discover extraordinary life giving friendships that would sustain me for life,”the gang” as we would so affectionately call ourselves.
-My friends are wonderful, kind, intelligent, considerate, amazing, loving and caring people.
+Little did I know when I moved to Calgary, it would become my home or that I would discover extraordinary life giving friendships that would sustain me for life.
+“The gang” as we would so affectionately call ourselves are wonderful, kind, intelligent, considerate, amazing, loving and caring people.
 Our connections remain unbreakable.

 The thing that I think is so amazing about these people is that we have been friends for over twenty-five years and never ever had a fight or major disagreement with one another.

-In over twenty-five years we have missed very little time where we go not seeing each other on a regular basis or when we celebrate a meal together.
+In over twenty-five years we have missed very little time where we go not seeing each other.
 We have celebrated Thanksgiving, Christmas, Easter, New Years, birthdays, births, deaths, and we often get together for absolutely no reason at all.
 There rarely goes by a month where we don’t sit down once , twice or even more times together to enjoy a feast.